 Level One violations occur because of inexperience or lack of knowledge of principles of academic ethics on the part of the person committing the violation.
 These violations only involve a small fraction of the total course work, are not extensive, occur on a minor assignment and would not have appreciably increased the student's grade in the course.

-- Working with another student on a homework assignment or a lab report when the instructor has not explicitly authorized collaborative work. - · Failure to properly cite once in a paper. - Possible sanctions are, but are not limited to: - Giving no credit for the assignment; course grade determined in the usual manner.
+- Working with another student on a homework assignment or a lab report when the instructor has not explicitly authorized collaborative work. - Failure to properly cite once in a paper.

+Recommended sanctions are: